 Email us at: firstname.lastname@example.org

-Please join Sisters Taking On the Prevention of Suicide in the nationwide effort to raise awareness about mental health as we recognize National Mental Health Awareness Month.
+Please join Sisters Taking On the Prevention of Suicide as we recognize Minority Mental Health Awareness Month.